eicorg/SynradBenchmark/Synrad+/README.md

 root -l -b -q ana.C
 ```
 The script read the `Synrad+/ana/fileList.txt` file with the list of output Synrad+ simulation file names, and produces an output ROOT file used by the benchmark.

+## Contributing

+Contributions are welcome!

+## Contact

+For any questions or further information, please contact:

+- Andrii Natochii - <natochii@bnl.gov>